open-dollar/od-docs/docs/gas.md

 # Gas

-To make a transaction on a blockchain like Ethereum, Polygon, Arbitrum, etc., users generally have to pay gas fees which are given to block builders for validating the network.
-This is a poor UX for new users who have to onramp themselves before being able to do anything.
-The fees can feel often confusing to new users.
+To make a transaction on a blockchain like Ethereum, Polygon or Arbitrum, etc. users typically have to pay gas fees which are distributed to block builders for validating the network.
+We believe that gas fees are often confusing to new users and does not offer users a great experience who have to onramp themselves before being able to do anything.

-Making transactions through Keyp's API and tools will not require a user paying, or even knowing about gas fees.
+Making transactions through Keyp's API and other Keyp tools will not require a user to interact with gas fees in any way.
 As part of our onboarding stack, transactions are submitted with a combination (depending on the network) of _gasless meta-transactions_ or _Just-In-Time Gas Money_.

 ## Gasless Meta-Transactions